09ubberboy90/telesim_isaac/README.md

 Makes changes in the {robot}_robot.py, such as the gripper joint name (for more than 2 gripper joint use grippers.py as base) in the Cortex class.
 Make sure to update the files about the robot configuration.

-## Using different controller.
+## Using different controller

 To add a new type of controller, Make sure to update if need the listening path in your {robot}_world.py.

 Additionally in the function `move_right_cube_callback` make sure to update the quaternion multiplication so that it will match the resting pose of the controller.